Expert tips to support busy parents’ brain health

 Supplement your diet

 A healthy diet is important for your body and your brain.
 Avoid processed foods and enjoy sweets and treats in moderation.
 Supplements can also support brain performance, but look for those with research-backed ingredients.
-Neuriva is a brand of brain health supplements using clinically proven natural ingredients to help fuel five indicators of brain performance, including focus and concentration.
+Neuriva is a brand of brain health supplements using clinically tested natural ingredients to help fuel five indicators of brain performance, including focus and concentration.